DhiNasTea/MinChat/README.md

+# MinChat
+MinChat is a minimal implementation for public chatrooms.

+Only one computer is needed to host a server for users to connect to it and start chatting.
+This project uses C sockets and currently offers binairies for Windows machine.

 # Compilation
 ### Windows
 To compile the code in the current state, execute the following line in the command prompt